hynespm/aws-elasticbeanstalk-cloudformation-template/README.md

 ##Introduction

 This repository contains a cloudformation template for the creation of a simple Elastic Beanstalk application with two environments (prod and dev).
-The template contains a list of platforms supported by Elastic Beanstalk at the date of writing
+The template contains a list of platforms supported by Elastic Beanstalk at the date of writing.
+The purpose of the template is to get people started with the creation of their own.

 ## Feedback